-MVWSD will continue to invest in School and Community Engagement Facilitators.
+MVWSD will continue to invest in School and Community Engagement Facilitators with increased allocation to sites with higher populations of English Learners, Foster Youth, and Low-income students.
 School and Community Engagement Facilitators work directly with families to connect them to needed resources for student and family success.
-While approximately 93% of students participated regularly in distance learning and completed assignments there are a group of students that struggled for a variety of reasons including access to stable internet, food or housing insecurities, lack of space appropriate for learning, and mental health issues among other things.
+While a majority of students participated regularly in distance learning and completed assignments, Our records show that primarily English Learners, Socio-Economically Disadvantaged students and Foster Youth struggled with attendance, engagement, and work completion for a variety of reasons including access to stable internet, food or housing insecurities, lack of space appropriate for learning, and mental health issues among other things.
 Many of these problems were here before the pandemic and will remain after.
-MVWSD believes that by investing in School and Community Engagement Facilitators will improve educational and personal outcomes for students and families
+MVWSD will continue this action and expects it to be effective because by investing in School and Community Engagement Facilitators we will strengthen the home to school connection and increase engagement as measured through survey data resulting in improved educational and personal outcomes for students and families.
+On the District's LCAP/Climate survey 82% of staff agree or strongly agree that School and Community Engagement Facilitators are effective in encouraging parent/guardian involvement at my school.
+Additionally, 80% of respondents who are parents/guardians of students learning English agreed that Community Engagement Facilitators have been helpful in supporting their child(ren).